Swiss Referendum 8 March 2026: Results & What They Mean

 Read moreDiscover more

-From 1 January 2026, the Swiss CCA maximum rate for cash loans drops from 12% to 10% APR.
-Credit-card overdrafts stay at 12%.
-What changes for borrowers.
+From 1 January 2026, the Swiss CCA maximum rate for cash loans drops from 11% to 10% APR; credit-card overdrafts fall from 13% to 12%.
+What it means.

 Read more